 While the pasta cooks, in a small saucepan set over medium-low heat, melt the the butter.
 Whisk in the flour and cook, whisking around, for 30 seconds.
 Slowly pour in the cream or half-and-half while whisking until no lumps of flour remain.
 Bring the heat up to medium and stir until the mixture starts to bubble and thicken; simmer for 1 minute.
 Stir in the salt and pepper.

 Drain the pasta for 5 seconds, pour it over the cheese in the bowl, then pour the sauce directly over the pasta - do not stir it in.
 Immediately cover the bowl tightly with plastic wrap and allow it to stand for 3 minutes.
 Remove the plastic wrap and stir all of the ingredients up, taking care to scoop up all of the cheese from the bottom of the bowl.
-Once the cheese has melted and is incorporated with the sauce, transfer the pasta to a 13x9-inch baking dish of a few smaller baking dishes.
+Once the cheese has melted and is incorporated with the sauce, transfer the pasta to a 13x9-inch baking dish or a few smaller baking dishes.
 Sprinkle the breadcrumbs evenly over the pasta, pressing down lightly.
-Bake for 7 minutes, until the top is golden brown.
+Bake for 5 for smaller dishes or 7 minutes for the larger dish, until the top is golden brown.
 Allow the dish to rest for 5 minutes before serving.

 Happy 1st day of summer!!
 If there’s any ice cream flavor that brings me back to summers as a kid, it’s cookies and cream ice cream.
 There is just something so simple and homey about this flavor.
 Creamy sweet cream ice cream with chopped up Oreos mixed in: so basic, yet so amazing.
 Whether it was dripping down my cone on days so hot that my brother and I would walk the white “drunk” line on the edges of the boardwalk at the beach* to cool our scorched bare feet…or scooped inside one of our plastic Ground Round Yankees ice cream hat-cups…cookies and cream will always be a huge favorite of mine.
 This homemade version (though not the Oreos – some things are better left untouched) just makes me so happy!
 And it seems to have made Kyle just as happy because he requested I make it a second time in the course of a week.
 Which, of course, I was more than willing to oblige.
 Now go celebrate summer with this ice cream!